 Discover how language shapes people’s ideas, attitudes and identities on our full-time English Language and Linguistics degree in Cambridge.
-Choose to study abroad for one semester in Germany or Spain, and receive ongoing support to find work placements.
+Choose to study abroad for one semester, and receive ongoing support to find work placements.
 Become an expert communicator in a global language and impress employers worldwide, whichever career path you hope to follow.

 ARU English Language and Linguistics completely changed my outlook on language from the very first lecture!